Methamphetamine: Epigenetic factors

 Methamphetamine addiction is persistent for many individuals, with 61% of individuals treated for addiction relapsing within one year.
 About half of those with methamphetamine addiction continue with use over a ten-year period, while the other half reduce use starting at about one to four years after initial use.

 The frequent persistence of addiction suggests that long-lasting changes in gene expression may occur in particular regions of the brain, and may contribute importantly to the addiction phenotype.
 In 2014, a crucial role was found for epigenetic mechanisms in driving lasting changes in gene expression in the brain.

 A review in 2015 summarized a number of studies involving chronic methamphetamine use in rodents.
 Epigenetic alterations were observed in the brain reward pathways, including areas like ventral tegmental area, nucleus accumbens, and dorsal striatum, the hippocampus, and the prefrontal cortex.
 Chronic methamphetamine use caused gene-specific histone acetylations, deacetylations and methylations.
 Gene-specific DNA methylations in particular regions of the brain were also observed.
 The various epigenetic alterations caused downregulations or upregulations of specific genes important in addiction.
 For instance, chronic methamphetamine use caused methylation of the lysine in position 4 of histone 3 located at the promoters of the c-fos and the C-C chemokine receptor 2 (ccr2) genes, activating those genes in the nucleus accumbens (NAc). c-fos is well known to be important in addiction.
 The ccr2 gene is also important in addiction, since mutational inactivation of this gene impairs addiction.

 In methamphetamine addicted rats, epigenetic regulation through reduced acetylation of histones, in brain striatal neurons, caused reduced transcription of glutamate receptors.
-Glutamate receptors play an important role in regulating the reinforcing effects of misused illicit drugs.
+Glutamate receptors play an important role in regulating the reinforcing effects of addictive drugs.

 Administration of methamphetamine to rodents causes DNA damage in their brain, particularly in the nucleus accumbens region.
 During repair of such DNA damages, persistent chromatin alterations may occur such as in the methylation of DNA or the acetylation or methylation of histones at the sites of repair.
 These alterations can be epigenetic scars in the chromatin that contribute to the persistent epigenetic changes found in methamphetamine addiction.